Kenny King (wrestler)

+After participating in the reality show WWE Tough Enough in 2002, Layne began a career in professional wrestling as Kenny King.
+From 2005 to 2006, he wrestled for TNA.
+In 2007, he began to work with ROH, where he teamed with Rhett Titus as the All Night Express, winning the ROH World Tag Team Championship.
+In 2012, King left ROH to rejoin TNA, where he won the TNA X Division Championship twice.
+In 2015, King returned to ROH, where he won the ROH World Television Championship two times and the ROH World Tag Team Championship twice more (with Dragon Lee as part of La Facción Ingobernable).
+In 2022, King again returned to TNA (since renamed Impact Wrestling) as part of the stable Honor No More, winning the Impact Digital Media Championship.
+He left Impact Wrestling once again in October 2023.

 Early life

-Layne grew up in Florida.
+Kenneth Layne was born on July 22, 1981, in Queens, New York.
+He grew up in Florida.
 He played football as a strong safety in college.
 Layne attended Florida State University, before transferring to the University of South Florida.
-He then relocated to Las Vegas, where he attended University of Nevada, Las Vegas (UNLV).
+He then relocated to Las Vegas, where he attended the University of Nevada, Las Vegas (UNLV).
 He had planned to play football at UNLV, but had to redshirt for his first season at the university.

-Layne has a daughter.
-Layne is also of Guyanese heritage through his father.

 Professional wrestling career

-Tough Enough; independent circuit (2002–2005)
+Tough Enough (2002)

 Layne tried out for the second season of the World Wrestling Federation's reality television program WWE Tough Enough after seeing an advertisement in 2002.
-While on the series, he was trained by Al Snow, Bob Holly, Chavo Guerrero Jr., and Ivory.
+While on the series, he was trained by Al Snow, Hardcore Holly, Chavo Guerrero Jr., and Ivory.
 Layne was one of the four finalists of the season, which was won by Jackie Gayda and Linda Miles.

+Independent circuit (2002–2005)

-Layne then began wrestling on the independent circuit immediately following Tough Enough.
+Following Tough Enough, Layne began wrestling on the independent circuit immediately following Tough Enough.
 He trained under Nick Bockwinkel, and Scott Casey at the Las Vegas Wrestling Academy.
 In addition to wrestling under his own name, he also occasionally used the ring names "Tough Enough Kenny" and "Kenny King".
 Layne appeared with Ultimate Pro Wrestling in Anaheim, California on April 25, 2003.
 He defeated former The Real World cast member (and future Tough Enough contestant) Mike Mizanin in what was promoted as a "reality television match".
 In mid-2003 and early 2004 King worked for Revolution Pro Wrestling in Industry, California.
 Between 2003 and 2005 he worked for the Alternative Wrestling Show in California as "The Natural" Kenny King.